praveenjuge/praveenjuge/src/content/blog/how-i-ship-side-projects-while-working-a-9-to-5.md

 **Consistency beats intensity.**

-I posted one design every day for 50 days and doubled my Twitter following.
+I posted one design every day for over a hundred days and doubled my Twitter following.
 The useful part wasn't Twitter.
 It was learning to ask a smaller question: what can I finish today?

 If the answer takes more than a day, I slice it again.